harleypig/harleycolonies/README.md

 # HarleyColonies

 I grind all day at work, why would I want to play a game that requires me to grind to get anywhere?!

 This modpack is an attempt to reduce grinding as much as possible.

 Minecolonies is central to this idea, so any mod that causes a conflict and that cannot be resolved will not be included in this pack.

 I'm also using Baritone AI pathfinder.
 If you have a problem with that, you can always disable it.

 NOTE:

 I'm using the [`packwiz`](https://packwiz.infra.link) app to create this modpack.
 If there are any eccentricities in my documentation or configuration, feel free to let me know.

+Also, I'm still in the process of figuring out which mods work for me and which don't.
+Feel free to suggest an alternative to a mod I'm using, or stop using (please include reasons), or any configuration you think might be needed.

 ## Features

 HarleyColonies is designed to enhance your Minecraft experience by reducing the grind and adding a variety of features to make gameplay more enjoyable.

-Here are some of the key features and popular mods included in this pack:
+Some of the more popular mods included in this pack:

-### Key Features

 - **Minecolonies**: Central to the modpack, allowing you to build and manage your own colony.
 - **Baritone AI Pathfinder**: Automate tasks and navigate the world with ease.